 Welcoming also the results of the meeting of Yemeni political parties in Riyadh on 17 May 2015 and their commitments to find a political solution to the conflict in Yemen on the basis of the Gulf Cooperation Council initiative, the outcomes of the National Dialogue Conference and Security Council resolution 2216 (2015), and the efforts of the Secretary-General and of his Special Envoy for Yemen,

-Welcoming further the positive engagement of the Government of Yemen in the Kuwait-hosted peace talks and its acceptance of the road map presented by the Special Envoy of the Secretary-General for Yemen, and encouraging the Government of Yemen to continue its efforts to realize peace and stability in Yemen,
+Welcoming further the positive engagement of the Government of Yemen in the Kuwait-hosted peace talks and its cooperation with the Special Envoy of the Secretary-General for Yemen Mr. Ismail Ould Cheikh Ahmed, and encouraging the Government of Yemen to continue its efforts to realize peace and stability in Yemen,

-Recalling its call for an investigation into all cases of violation and abuse of human rights, and the relevant call made by the United Nations High Commissioner for Human Rights, and welcoming, in this regard, the release in August 2016 of the preliminary detailed report by the national independent commission of inquiry,
+Recalling its call for an investigation into all cases of violation and abuse of human rights, and the relevant calls made by the United Nations High Commissioner for Human Rights,

-Welcoming the extension of the mandate of the national independent commission of inquiry for a further year, in accordance with Presidential Decree No. 97 of 24 August 2016, in order for the commission to be able to accomplish its mandate,
+Taking note of the release of the preliminary detailed report by The National Commission to Investigate Alleged Violations to Human Right in August 2016 and welcoming the extension of the mandate of the National Commission for one more year, in accordance with Presidential Decree No. 97 of 24 August 2016, in order for the commission to be able to accomplish its mandate,

+Taking note with concern the level of cooperation between the National Commission and the OHCHR,

-Welcoming the work of the national independent commission of inquiry, as embodied in its first report, and encouraging the commission to continue working intensively towards the completion of its task during the specified period, in accordance with Presidential Decree No. 97 of 24 August 2016,
+Welcoming the work of the National Commission, as embodied in its preliminary report, and encouraging the National Commission to continue working intensively towards the completion of its task during the specified period, in accordance with Presidential Decree No. 97 of 24 August 2016,

 Aware of reports by the Office for the Coordination of Humanitarian Affairs that the existing humanitarian emergency affects the enjoyment of social and economic rights, and aware that the parties to the conflict must ensure that humanitarian aid is facilitated and not hindered,